 7. Getting Released

 2. You are Released Under Investigation (RUI).
 This is now the most common practice when the police are not yet ready to charge you.
 There are no conditions and the police can take as much time as they need to make a decision unless the offence they are investigating is a ‘summary’ offence, i.e. it can only be heard in the magistrates’ court.
-In this case the investigation can only last for 6 months after which you must be either charged or realease with no further action.
+In this case the investigation can only last for 6 months after which you must be either charged or released with no further action.

 3. You are charged with an offence and released on bail to appear in court at a later date.
 There may be bail conditions imposed, such as staying away from a certain area or not attending specific events.
 You may be able to challenge these conditions, especially if they have been imposed in a ‘blanket’ manner on a large group of people.